IELP FAQ

 Q. When do I register for classes?

 A. University of Houston law students register for courses one semester at a time, and one semester in advance.
-For example, registration for the Fall 2018 semester will be completed in the Spring 2018 semester.
+For example, registration for the Fall semester will be completed during the prior Spring semester.

 Q. What classes do I take?